Lean Management and Digital Marketing: How They Work Together

 - Your team is the brand that you’re trying to represent in the best way possible, and

-- Your players are the means by which you showcase that brand (i.e. each player represents a different marketing effort)
+- Your players are how you showcase that brand (i.e., each player represents a different marketing effort)

-You will find the steps of lean management to be identical to our lean marketing strategy in all but context.
+You will find the steps of lean management to be identical to our digital marketing strategy in all but context.
 When lean thinking is applied to online marketing, you must select which marketing channels (whether that be which social media, PPC ads, or SEO) are most worth it for your business.
-When it comes to lean marketing, when deciding which marketing efforts to keep or cut, it is crucial to ask the question: which digital marketing efforts are adding value?
+When it comes to lean marketing when deciding which marketing efforts to keep or cut, it is crucial to ask: which digital marketing efforts are adding value?

 Step 1: Discover what creates value in your process